40Digits/gulp-eta/README.md

 ### `production`

 Re-builds optimized, compressed css and js files to the assets folder, as well as output their file sizes to the console.
 It's a shortcut for running the following tasks: `['minifyCss', 'uglifyJs']`.

-***

-## Documentation
-Visit our wiki for [detailed documentation on features and support](https://github.com/40Digits/gulp-starter/wiki).

-## Troubleshooting
-If you are running into canvas errors, please review the [installation guide](https://github.com/Automattic/node-canvas/wiki/installation---osx) for canvas.

-If you are receiving `Package xcb-shm was not found`, please run the following commands:
-- If you are using Fish `set -xU PKG_CONFIG_PATH /usr/local/lib/pkgconfig:/opt/X11/lib/pkgconfig`
-- If you are using s/iTerm/general sh `export PKG_CONFIG_PATH /usr/local/lib/pkgconfig:/opt/X11/lib/pkgconfig:$PKG_CONFIG_PATH` or `export PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig`

-For additional install help, [view the installation guide](https://github.com/Automattic/node-canvas/wiki/installation---osx).